Xavier3372/coursework-final/README.md

 # Coursework

-<p>A python application that utilises tensorflow object detection algorithms to achieve automatic detection of american sign language gestures.</p>
+<p>A python application that utilises the tensorflow object detection algorithm to achieve automatic detection of american sign language gestures.</p>

 ## Installation Steps